-Collisions with vehicles take a terrible toll on panthers, killing 15 to 25 every year and a record 34 in 2016.
-To make roads safer for panthers, Defenders advocates for regional transportation planning to address the needs of these big cats and other wildlife.
+Collisions with vehicles take a terrible toll on panthers-a record 34 were killed in 2016 and 24 in 2017.
+To make the roads that crisscross panther habitat safer for these cats on the move, Defenders advocates for regional transportation planning that addresses the needs of panthers and other wildlife.